-There are very few stores in my area that carry grass-fed animal products.
-There is one in particular where I used to frequently shop when I first started down my “real food” journey.
+There are very few stores in my area that carry grass-fed animal products, although that number is growing with customer demand.
+There is one in particular where I used to frequently shop when I first started down my "real food" journey.
 I was SHOCKED when I trotted my little happy self to the meat counter and requested a couple of steaks.
 I was expecting it to be a little more expensive, but not quadruple the price that I was accustomed to paying.
-Let’s just say I felt defeated rather quickly.
+Let's just say I felt defeated rather quickly.
 There had to be another way that I could purchase quality meat without the $13/lb price tag, otherwise, I would never be able to eat my beloved juicy steak again. ::cries::

 My next stop was the farmer's market.
 Surely they would have better prices!
 They did in fact have better prices than the big box stores, but still nothing comparable to what I was used to paying.
 Our family puts our food budget at a pretty high priority over most things, and I know that real food comes with a cost, but even still, buying individual cuts was breaking us.